Spanish-language version

 • Extinctions of species, both in the geologic past and in the present day, can be linked to changes in climate.

-• Unraveling past climatic changes is key to understanding present and future shifts in the climate.
+• Unraveling past climatic changes is key to understanding the present and future shifts in climate.

 • Changes in climate will result in shifting ecosystems.
 It is not possible to predict the details of specific effects of climate change on each of the world's ecosystems.